wp-plugins/r3df-dashboard-language-switcher/readme.txt

 == Description ==
 This plugin allows logged in users to select the language they would like to use when viewing the WordPress dashboard.
 It works with multisite and single sites.

-=The plugin offers several options for language settings:=
+= The plugin offers several options for language settings: =
 1. WordPress admin toolbar switcher - user can easily switch language on admin pages.
 1. logon screen switcher - user can specify his/her preferred language during logon.
 1. user profile setting - user can choose a language in their user profile.